NKG2

-NKG2 also known as CD159 (Cluster of Differentiation 159) is a receptor for natural killer cells (NK cells).
-There are 7 NKG2 types: A, B, C, D, E, F and H. NKG2D is an activating receptor on the NK cell surface.
-NKG2A dimerizes with CD94 to make an inhibitory receptor (CD94/NKG2).
+NKG2 also known as CD159 (Cluster of Differentiation 159) is a receptor family for natural killer cells (NK cells).
+There are 7 NKG2 members: A, B, C, D, E, F and H. NKG2D is an activating receptor on the NK cell surface.
+NKG2A dimerizes with CD94 to make an inhibitory receptor (CD94/NKG2A).

 IPH2201 is a monoclonal antibody targeted at NKG2A.

 Gene expression

 In both humans and mice, genes encoding the NKG2 family are clustered – in human genome on chromosome 12, in mouse on chromosome 6.
 They are generally expressed on NK cells and a subset of CD8+ T cells, although the expression of NKG2D was also confirmed on γδ T cells, NKT cells, and even on some subsets of CD4+ T cells or myeloid cells.
 NKG2D expression can also be present on cancer cells and is proven to stimulate oncogenic bioenergetic metabolism, proliferation and metastases generation.

 On NK cells, NKG2 genes are expressed through the ontogeny as well as in adulthood.
 As about 90% of fetal NK cells express NKG2 genes, one of the proposed functions of the gene family is contribution to self-tolerance.
 The level of expression of NKG2 genes is not constant, rather it is affected by cytokine environment (mainly interleukin-2 (IL-2), IL-7 and IL-15).

 For CD8+ T lymphocytes, NKG2 family expression is believed to be a marker of activated or memory T cells.
 The expression is triggered namely by IL-15, IL-12, IL-10 and TGF-β.
 CD94/NKG2 expression is shown to significantly increase the survival of T cells.